Salgueiro

-Salgueiro is a city in Pernambuco, Brazil.
+Salgueiro (/Central northeastern portuguese pronunciation: [sɐwˈɡeɾŭ]/) is a city in Pernambuco, Brazil.
 It is located in the mesoregion of Sertão Pernambucano.
-Salgueiro covers an area of 1687 square kilometers and had in 2020 an estimated population of 61,249 inhabitants.
+Salgueiro covers an area of 1678 km² and had in 2025 an estimated population of 65,946 inhabitants.

 It is the see city of the Roman Catholic Diocese of Salgueiro, a suffragan see of the Roman Catholic Archdiocese of Olinda e Recife.